webprogramming260/simon-css/README.md

 # simon-css

-This demonstrates the use of basic CSS for styling and a responsive design.
+This application milestone demonstrates the use of basic CSS for styling and a responsive design.

 The addition of CSS makes our application visually appealing and adds intuitive user interface elements, but it is still not functional due to the lack of interactivity.
-We will add that in the next stage when we introduce JavaScript.
+We will add that in the next milestone when we introduce JavaScript.

 The application has a login (home), game play, high scores, and about page.
 Each page contains a header that provides navigation between the pages, and a footer that references the source repository.
 The bootstrap CSS framework is used for the navigation header.